filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 ## Access and invoke built-in actors

-Developers can access and invoke built-in actors the _Protocol API_ or the Zondax _filecoin.solidity_ API
+Developers can access and invoke built-in actors the Protocol API or the Filecoin.solidity API

-{{< alert >}}
-The Filecoin Solidity project is [currently in beta](https://docs.zondax.ch/fevm/filecoin-solidity#disclaimer-%EF%B8%8F%EF%B8%8F).
-{{< /alert >}}

 - _Protocol API_, maintained by [Protocol Labs](https://protocol.ai/), ...
-- _Filecoin.solidity_, maintained by [Zondax](https://docs.zondax.ch/), is a set of libraries that allows Solidity smart contracts to seamlessly call built-in actors methods. **Not all built-in actors and methods are supported** - for a complete list, see the [actors and methods supported](https://docs.zondax.ch/fevm/filecoin-solidity/api/#actors-and-methods-supported).
-For further information, including information on how to use the package, see the [official documentation](https://docs.zondax.ch/fevm/filecoin-solidity/) and the [GitHub repository](https://github.com/Zondax/filecoin-solidity).
+- _Filecoin.solidity_, maintained by [Protocol Labs](https://protocol.ai/), is a set of libraries that allows Solidity smart contracts to seamlessly call built-in actors methods. **Not all built-in actors and methods are supported**.

 For information on how invoke and access built-in actors in your smart contracts, see the [developers guide]({{< relref "call-built-in-actors" >}}).